haskellcg/Company_Notes/trill_protocol_rfc7177_part_1.md

   (Non-Ethernet links, such as PPP [RFC6361] generally do not have any Outer.VLAN labeling, so the Designated VLAN for such links has no effect)

 ## 2.2.
 Handling Native Frames
+  This section discusses the handling of "native" frames as defined in Section 1.4 of [RFC6325].
+As such, this section is not applicable to point-to-point links between TRILL switches or any link where all the TRILL sswitch ports on the link have been configured as "trunk ports" by setting the end-station service disable bit for the port.

+  Layer 3 data packets, such as IP packets, are already "tamed" when they are originated by the end station: they include a hop count and Layer 3 source and destination address fields.
+Furthermore, for ordinary data packets, there is no requirement to preserve any outer Layer 2 addressing, and if the packets are unicast, they are explicitly addressed to their first-hop router.

+  In contrast, TRILL switches must accept, transport, and deliver "untamed" native frames: native frames that lack of hop count field usable by TRILL and have Layer 2 MAC (Media Access Control) addresses that indicate their source and destination.
+These Layer 2 addresses must be preserved for delivery to the native frame's Layer 2 destination.
+One resulting difference is that RBridge ports providing native frame service must receive in promiscuous MAC address mode, while Layer 3 router ports typically receive in a selective MAC address mode.

+  TRILL handles these requirements by having, on the link where an end station originates a native frame, one RBridge "ingress" such a locally originated native frame by adding a TRILL Header that includes a hop count, thus converting it to a TRILL Data packet.
+This augmented packet is then routed to one RBridge on the link having the destination end station for the frame (or one Rbridge on each such link if it is a multi-destination frame).
+Such final Rbridge perform an "egress" function, removing the TRILL Header and delivering the original frame to its destinations.
+(For the purpose of TRILL, a Layer 3 router is an end-station.)

+  **Care must be taken to avoid a loop that would involve egressing a native frame and then re-ingress it** because, while it is in native form, it would not be protected by a hop count and could loop forever.
+Such a loop could, for multi-destination frames, even involve multiplication of the number of frames each time around and would likely sature all links involved within miliseconds.
+For TRILL, safety against suvh loop for a link is more important than ransient loss of data connectivity on that link.

+  The primary TRILL defense mechanism against such loops, which is mandatory, is to assure that, as far as practically possible, there is only a single RBridge that is in charge of ingressing and egressing native frames from and to a link where TRILL is offering end-station service.
+This is a Designated RBridge and Appointed forwarder mechanism initially specified in the TRILL base potocol, discussed in section 2.5 below, and further specified in both section 4 below and [RFC6439].

 ## 2.3.
 Zero or Minimal Configuration
 ## 2.4.
 MRU Robustness
 ## 2.5.
 Purpose of the TRILL Hello Protocol